Witness heard "non-stop shouting" before Pistorius shooting

 Pistorius - the highest-profile athlete in the history of the Paralympics - then described how he fired into the locked toilet door in a blind panic in the mistaken belief that the intruder was lurking inside.

 After four hours of testimony, the hearing was adjourned until Thursday.
-It is expected to conclude this week, once the defence and prosecution have outlined their central arguments.
+It is expected to conclude this week, once the defense and prosecution have outlined their central arguments.

 It may then be several months before a trial.
 If convicted of premeditated murder, Pistorius faces life in jail.